Launch vehicle: Return to launch site

-In the 2000s, both SpaceX and Blue Origin have privately developed a set of technologies to support vertical landing of the booster stage of a launch vehicle.
+In the 2000s, both SpaceX and Blue Origin privately developed a set of technologies to support vertical landing of the booster stage of a launch vehicle.
 After 2010, SpaceX undertook a development program to acquire the ability to bring back and vertically land a part of the Falcon 9 orbital launch vehicle: the first stage.
-The first successful landing was done in December 2015, since 2017 rocket stages routinely land either at a landing pad adjacent to the launch site or on a landing platform at sea, some distance away from the launch site.
-The Falcon Heavy is similarly designed to reuse the three cores comprising its first stage.
-On its first flight in February 2018, the two outer cores successfully returned to the launch site landing pads while the center core targeted the landing platform at sea but did not successfully land on it.
+The first successful landing was done in December 2015.
+Since 2017, rocket stages routinely land either at a landing pad adjacent to the launch site or on a landing platform at sea, some distance away from the launch site.
+The Spacex Falcon Heavy is similarly designed to reuse the three cores comprising its first stage.
+On its first flight in February 2018, the two outer cores returned to the launch site landing pads while the center core targeted the landing platform at sea but did not successfully land on it.

-Blue Origin developed similar technologies for bringing back and landing their suborbital New Shepard, and successfully demonstrated return in 2015, and successfully reused the same booster on a second suborbital flight in January 2016.
-By October 2016, Blue had reflown, and landed successfully, that same launch vehicle a total of five times.
-The launch trajectories of both vehicles are very different, with New Shepard going straight up and down, whereas Falcon 9 has to cancel substantial horizontal velocity and return from a significant distance downrange.
+Blue Origin developed similar technologies for bringing back and landing their suborbital New Shepard, successfully demonstrated return in 2015, and successfully reused the same booster on a second suborbital flight in January 2016.
+By October 2016, Blue Origin had reflown, and landed successfully, that same launch vehicle a total of five times.
+The launch trajectories of both vehicles are very different, with New Shepard going straight up and down, whereas Falcon 9 cancels substantial horizontal velocity and return from a significant distance downrange.

 Both Blue Origin and SpaceX also have additional reusable launch vehicles under development.
-Blue is developing the first stage of the orbital New Glenn LV to be reusable, with first flight planned for no earlier than 2024.
+Blue Origin is developing the first stage of the orbital New Glenn LV to be reusable, with first flight planned for no earlier than 2024.
 SpaceX has a new super-heavy launch vehicle under development for missions to interplanetary space.
-The SpaceX Starship is designed to support RTLS, vertical-landing and full reuse of both the booster stage and the integrated second-stage/large-spacecraft that are designed for use with Starship.
+The SpaceX Starship is designed to support return to the launch site, vertical-landing and full reuse of both the booster stage and the integrated second-stage/large-spacecraft that are designed for use with Starship.
 Its first launch attempt took place in April 2023; however, both stages were lost during ascent.
-The fifth launch attempt ended with Booster 12 being caught by the launch tower, and Ship 30, the upper stage, successfully landing in the Indian Ocean.
+The fifth launch attempt ended with Booster 12 being caught (upon its return) by the launch tower, and Ship 30, the upper stage, successfully landing in the Indian Ocean.